 Custom Museum and Gallery City Map Illustrations

-The initial task was to design a captivating cover for the conference guide, featuring the museum and gallery city map illustrations as the focal point.
-I also wanted to shine a bright light on the hidden excitement within each museum site.
-I used kaleidoscopic colour and clashing texture to make even the most solemn Victorian facade go electric.
+I also wanted to shine a bright light on the hidden excitement within each museum site and used kaleidoscopic colour and clashing texture to make even the most solemn Victorian facade go electric.

 Peer closer still, and you'll discover a bustling community of tiny people, and local tales interwoven into the map's design (see if you can spot the little L.S.Lowry figures within the Manchester art!).
 Attendees could uncover these details as they explored the artwork.
-It felt like the perfect analogy for the themes of experiential learning and exploration… topics always on the agenda at a Museums Conference!
+It felt like the perfect analogy for the themes of experiential learning and exploration… topics always on the agenda at a Museums Conference.

 Colourful, textured map illustration of Glasgow featuring hand-lettered details of Museums and Galleries.